Axway/unified-catalog-integrations/DEVREADME.md

 ## Debugging

 There are several ways you can debug a new/current extension.
 Several extensions come with a launch file you can use to debug in vscode.
-Alternatively, you can use the blow method:
+Alternatively, you can use the below method:

 1. Add your breakpoints with 'debugger' statements